kolayne/clone_all_repos/README.md

         --user USERNAME  `# Clone repos of USERNAME` \
         --output-directory path/to/snapshot/root/directory  `# Where to store the snapshot` \
         --no-forks  `# Do not clone repos that are forks` \
-        --token GITHUB_ACCESS_TOKEN  `# Gives access to private repos/orgs, details below` \
+        --token GITHUB_ACCESS_TOKEN  `# Gives access to private repos/orgs, see details in README` \
         --include-explicitly-accessible  `# Clone also repos USERNAME has explicit access to` \
         --include-organizations  `# Clone also repos of organizations that USERNAME belongs to` \
         --https  `# Use HTTPS instead of SSH when cloning.
-For private repos token will be used` \
+For private repos the token will be stored in the cloning URL!!` \
-        --  `# Everything after this is forwarded to git clone, for example:` \
+        --  `# Everything after the double dash is forwarded to git clone, for example:` \
         --quiet  `# Do not show cloning progress` \
         --depth 1  `# Only get the current state of the repo, not the whole commits history`
 ```

 Note: arguments `--include-explicitly-accessible` and `--include-organizations` will only work if `USERNAME`
-is a login of a GitHub _user_, not an organization
+is a GitHub _user_, not an organization.

 ### Maintain the snapshot

 You might want to reuse an existing snapshot and only fetch new changes.

--   To download the **new repositories** that might have been created since the snapshot creation, just run
+1. Since you created the snapshots, **new repositories** that match your conditions may have been created.
-    `clone_all_repos.sh` in the snapshot root directory.
-It will output errors for repositories that already
+    To add them to your snapshot, run `clone_all_repos.sh` again with desired arguments.
+It will output errors
-    exist and download new ones that satisfy the query given in the arguments.
+    for repositores that already exist and download new ones that match the query specified in the arguments.

--   To pull or fetch changes of **existing repositories** in a snapshot, run the `update_clones.sh` script!
+2. To pull or fetch changes of repositories **already in the snapshot**, run `update_clones.sh`.
 For example:
     ```bash
     ./update_clones.sh pull path/to/snapshot/root/directory
     ```
     It will pull (or fetch, if you replace "pull" with "fetch") the remote changes of all the repos in the
     snapshot.
-If you run `update_clones.sh` with more than 2 arguments, all the rest is forwarded to the
+If there is more than 2 arguments specified to `update_clones.sh`, all the remaining ones are
-    git clone/fetch command.
+    forwarded to the git pull/fetch command.

 ## Token